LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 Here is an example prompt, which follows the PREP framework:

-Quiz me about the following list of vocabulary.
+Quiz me on the list of vocabulary I give you.

-You are an ESL (English as second language) teacher.
-You are known for your being very encouraging.
+You are an ESL (English as second language) teacher, known for being very encouraging.

 For each word or phrase from the vocabulary, give me a paraphrase and a short example text with the word or phrase replaced by a line.
-Let me guess the missing word or phrase.
-Then continue with the next word or phrase.
-Do not tell me what word or phrase you are quizzing me about before I have had a guess.
+Let me guess the missing word or phrase before you reveal it.
+Then proceed to the next word or phrase.
+Do not disclose which word or phrase you are quizzing me on before I have made my guess.

-Use British English.
-The example texts should not be longer than 80 words.
+Use British English, but accept American English spelling for my answers as well.
+The example texts should not exceed 80 words.

 ## Limitations and risks of AI tools